 You will here Sir be pleased to recollect that the order from his majesty by which I had special admittance to the cabinet was confined to those things which it was lawful to shew.
 I did not enquire into the reasons of this restriction as I could not but know it regarded the antiquities stored up in the cellars of the castle; particularly an obscene figure which has been condemned to them.
 However having acquired the confidence of the inspector I had the good fortune to be admitted to see them all except this obscene one which was not to be seen without a special licence signed by his majesty and for which as it had not been solicited by any one else I thought it did not become me to be the first to apply.
 This piece which is in marble represents a Satyr about three Roman palms in height and a she goat and is said to be of most admirable workmanship.
 As soon as found it was sent well wrapped up to his majesty then with his court at Caserta who immediately sent it back with the same precautions to be put into the hands of Joseph Canart, his sculptor at Portici with express orders not to let any one see it.
 We are not therefore to believe some English travellers who tell us they have been allowed that favour.
 Winckelmann

-In 1819 this and other similar works of art were placed in Gabinetto Segreto, a special section of the Archaeological Museum of Naples, the access to which was restricted.
+In 1819 this and other similar works of art, including some from Pompeii, were placed in Gabinetto Segreto, a special section of the Archaeological Museum of Naples, the access to which was restricted.
 Only in 1971 it was opened to the general public.

 The statue of Mercury, which was

 the last found, excels them all.
 This god is likewise seated.
 The most remarkable thing, in this statue is the manner, in which the wings are